snoyberg/posa-chapter/warp.md

 But we experienced that it is not fast enough for high-performance servers.
-To eliminate the overhead of `Builder`, we implemented a special composer for HTTP response headerm by directly using `memcpy()`, a highly tuned byte copy function in C.
+To eliminate the overhead of `Builder`, we implemented a special composer for HTTP response headers by directly using `memcpy()`, a highly tuned byte copy function in C.

 ### Composer for HTTP response body

-For `ResponseBuilder` and `ResponseSource`,
-`Builder` is packed into a list of byte arrays.
+For `ResponseBuilder` and `ResponseSource`, the `Builder` values provided by the application are packed into a list of byte arrays.
 A composed header is prepended to the list and send() is used to send the list in a fixed buffer.